vuestorefront/mage2vuestorefront/README.md

 # mage2nosql
 For those who would love to work with Magento on backend but use NoSQL power on the frontend.
 Two way / real time data synchronizer.

+Some details about the rationale and our goals here: https://www.linkedin.com/pulse/magento2-nosql-database-pwa-support-piotr-karwatka

 It synchronizes all the products, categories and links between products and categories.

 This is multi-process data synchronizer between Magento (and in further versions Shopify / other platforms) to local MongoDB AND ElasticSearch databases.